Ciutat Vella

 Ciutat Vella (/ca/, meaning in English "Old City") is a district of Barcelona, numbered District 1.
-The name means "old city" in Catalan and refers to the oldest neighborhoods in the city of Barcelona, Catalonia, Spain.
+The name means "old city" in Catalan and refers to the oldest neighborhoods in the city.
 Ciutat Vella is nestled between the Mediterranean Sea and the neighborhood called l'Eixample ("the Extension").

 There are four administrative neighborhoods (some of them include former or traditional neighborhoods):